Jetfire: Movie plot

 Jetfire is found by Sam Witwicky, Mikaela Banes and Seymour Simmons at the Steven F. Udvar-Hazy Center, an annex of the National Air and Space Museum, after Wheelie pinpoints the general location of the ancient Seeker.
-Sam reactivates him with an Allspark fragment, waking him up from stasis lock.
+Sam reactivates him with an Allspark fragment, waking him up from the stasis lock.
 After a misunderstanding when the humans saw his Decepticon insignia, Jetfire activates a Space Bridge to teleport Sam and his friends to Egypt, explaining to them the origin of the Primes (who he seems to have a certain type of respect for) and the Matrix of Leadership.
 Learning of Optimus Prime's existence and death, Jetfire sends them to find the Matrix, which he speculates can be used to revive Optimus (Although it could also be used to power the Fallen's technology).

-He later joined the Autobots in battling the Decepticon forces in Egypt, killing the Decepticon weapons expert Mixmaster, before being badly injured by Scorponok.
-In a final act of sacrifice, he took his own life to enable Optimus to use his parts for an upgrade for his battle with the Fallen.
+He later joined the Autobots in battling the Decepticon forces in Egypt, killing the Decepticons Mixmaster and Scorponok, before being badly injured by the latter.
+In a final act of sacrifice, he takes his own life to enable Optimus to use his parts for an upgrade for his battle with the Fallen.
+Following aftermath final battle of Egypt, Optimus Prime remove the Jetfire's armor from his body.
+Where his lifeless body presumably buried to honor his services.
+However, his transformium metallic substances samples of his spare parts, heavily implied taken by Que/Wheeljack to creates Optimus Prime's Jetpack in Transformers: Dark of the Moon prior get buried.